Global Standards for the Microelectronics Industry

 Standards and Publications

 JEDEC continues to develop important new industry standards and publications in the areas of memory, packaging, quality and reliability, thermal standardization, electronic sensitivity and electrical interface.
-In 2018, JEDEC published 19 complete standards, 18 publications, 2 joint standards, 12 registration outlines, 3 design guides/registrations, 15 memory device specifications and Memory Module Design File Registrations, including the following:
+In 2019, JEDEC published 15 complete standards, 5 publications, 2 joint standards, 11 registration outlines, 3 design guides/registrations, and 10 memory device specifications and Memory Module Design File Registrations, including the following:

 JEDEC also published the following notable standards updates:

-Owing to the continued development of China’s semiconductor industry and JEDEC's increasing influence in the market, 2018 saw a moderate but steady increase of new Chinese members joining JEDEC, bringing the total number of members from mainland China to a historical high of 23.
+2019 saw a steady increase in the number of new Chinese members joining JEDEC, bringing the total number of member companies from mainland China to a historical high of 30.
 It is anticipated that further growth in membership will continue in the coming years due to continued expansion of China’s semiconductor and ICT, automotive as well as other related industries.

-The JC-14 China TG held three meetings in 2018 with participation by over 40 representatives from member and non-member companies.
-The group now serves as a pertinent forum for technical exchange and discussion of JEDEC standards and liaises with the JC-14 committee through mutual members.
+The JC-14 China TG which held three meetings in 2019 with participation by over 40 representatives from member and non-member companies.
+The TG serves as a forum for technical exchange and discussion of JEDEC standards, and liaises with the JC-14 Committee for Quality & Reliability through mutual members.

 During the past year JEDEC maintained existing liaisons and developed new partnerships.
 Such collaboration is vital to the industry and helps avoid duplicative standards development efforts.
 Key activities include:

 - CTA: JEDEC was an Allied Association for CES 2019.